You Are Not the Boss of Me!

-For example, many years ago, when my kids were younger, my daughter Gina was criticizing her younger brother Matthew for his poor grades.
-She pointed out that, because Matt had been spending too much time on his Xbox, it's no wonder his grades suffered.
-Predictably, Matt responded, "Shut up, You’re not the boss of me."
+For example, many years ago, when my kids were younger, my daughter Gina criticized her younger brother Matthew for his poor grades.
+She pointed out that because Matt had been spending too much time on his Xbox, it's no wonder his grades suffered.
+Predictably, Matt responded, "Shut up; you're not the boss of me."
 Children do not like it when a sibling tells them what to do or gives them a lecture on things like how clean their room should be.

 Similarly, sometimes managers will hear one employee tell another, who died and made you the boss?
 However, unlike with parenting, this is usually symptomatic of a leader who has not effectively communicated with their team.
-There is an old management and delegation principle that says: "responsibility must be given with sufficient authority."
+An old management and delegation principle says: "responsibility must be given with sufficient authority."
 In other words, if you give an employee any decision-making ability that affects their co-workers, the leader must communicate this to all others who might be involved or affected.

-In the same way that parents who do not clearly communicate authority risk disharmony among their children, leaders who do not clearly communicate authority between team members risk conflict among team members, as well as the team not performing as expected.
+In the same way that parents who do not clearly communicate authority risk disharmony among their children, leaders who do not clearly communicate authority between team members risk conflict among team members and the team not performing as expected.

 As we continued her driving lesson that day, I could not help but think about how the contract to confront also works in the workplace.
 For example, when I have a trainer and a trainee working together, I take a moment to ask the trainee if there is any reason why the trainer cannot confront them if they're not doing what they should be doing.
 Then, I ask the trainer if there is any reason why the trainee would be unwelcome to ask as many questions as needed to get up to speed without judgment.

-You see, what I ultimately do with the contract to confront is permit both parties to confront one another, while at the same time making sure that everyone knows who the boss in the situation is.
-The most effective ways to work with people are often the simplest things to do.
+You see, what I ultimately do with the contract to confront is permit both parties to confront one another while at the same time making sure that everyone knows who the boss in the situation is.
+The most effective ways to work with people are often the simplest things.